 Cumberland Potholes

-The dramatic landscape and topography of the Cumberland Potholes make this 2 km hike worthwhile.
-Tucked into the Cumberland Forest, this unique natural wonder has become a popular location to explore.
+The Cumberland Potholes' dramatic landscape and unique topography make this 2 km hike worthwhile.
+Tucked into the Cumberland Forest, this natural wonder has become a popular location to explore, especially for photographers.
 While there, please respect the landscape and take out everything you take in.

 To save this article for future use, please pin this image on Pinterest: